-April has arrived and many are hearing of the "burn ban" in effect.
+April will arrive in a couple days and you may be hearing of the "burn ban" in effect.
 Butler County has not issued a county-wide burn ban, however, as part of the Kansas Smoke Management Plan, there are burning restrictions that are in place.
 The Kansas Flint Hills Smoke Management website (www.ksfire.org) has a list of FAQ's that highlights the restrictions in place for the month of April.
 Please keep in mind that Butler County is included as one of the 13 counties in the Flint Hills that are required to follow this plan.